milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 `-treeId`
 : SHM tree id

-`-uniqClonesCount`
+`-numberOfClonesInTree`
 : Number of uniq clones in the SHM tree

-`-totalClonesCount`
+`-totalReadsCountInTree`
-: Total sum of counts of clones in the SHM tree
+: Total sum of read counts of clones in the SHM tree

+`-totalUniqueTagCountInTree <(Molecule|Cell|Sample)>`
+: Total count of unique tags in the SHM tree with specified type

 The following fields are only available for `exportShmTrees`: